 21. Wilsons Promontory National Park

 Few places in Victoria combine peaceful coastal scenery and scenic nature walks quite like Wilsons Promontory National Park.
-This peninsula features the southernmost point on mainland Australia, but more importantly, has a whole host of unspoiled places to explore.
-Begin with the gorgeous sands of Squeaky Beach, where the beach actually squeaks under foot thanks to the special quartz that’s in it.
-There’s more seaside scenery to enjoy over at Whisky Bay, as the beach there is littered with gigantic boulders.
+This peninsula features the southernmost point on mainland Australia but, more importantly, has a whole host of unspoiled places to explore.
+Begin with the gorgeous sands of Squeaky Beach, where the beach actually squeaks underfoot thanks to the special quartz that’s in it.
+There’s more seaside scenery to enjoy over at Whisky Bay, where the beach there is littered with gigantic boulders.
 You also have your pick of nature walks at Wilsons Promontory National Park, with Lilly Pilly Gully Nature Walk and Mt.
-Bishop, two of the most common picks.
+Bishop being two of the most common picks.

 22. Carnarvon National Park

-Queensland may be known for its beaches and rainforest, but visit places like Carnarvon National Park and you’ll get to experience its mountainous side.
+Queensland may be known for its beaches and rain forest, but visit places like Carnarvon National Park and you’ll get to experience its mountainous side.
 Found in a quite remote part of central Queensland, this national park boasts impressive cliffs, plunging gorges, and links to its ancestral owners.
-Carnarvon Gorge is the core around which the national park developed, being a lush oasis wedged within the gorge’s mighty rock walls.
-But there are also spots like Boolimba Bluff with its cliff top views and Wards Canyon, home to giant ancient ferns.
-If you’re interested in Aboriginal rock art, make sure not to miss Baloon Cave and the distinctive handprints that cover the rock shelf there.
+Carnarvon Gorge, a lush oasis wedged within the gorge’s mighty rock walls, is the core around which the national park developed.
+There are also spots like Boolimba Bluff, with its cliff top views, and Wards Canyon, home to giant ancient ferns.
+If you’re interested in Aboriginal rock art, don’t miss Baloon Cave and the distinctive handprints that cover the rock shelf there.

 23. Nitmiluk National Park

-Another great destination to explore in the Northern Territory is Nitmiluk National Park just south of Kakadu.
-Formerly known as Katherine Gorge National Park, this rocky landscape is defined by its series of thirteen gorges which join together to form Nitmiluk Gorge.
-This is a destination affected by the region’s two seasons, as the gorges become connected by the Katherine River during the wet season but in the dry season the gorges separate and it’s actually possible to swim or canoe in the calm pools that form.
+Another great destination to explore in the Northern Territory is Nitmiluk National Park, just south of Kakadu.
+Formerly known as Katherine Gorge National Park, this rocky landscape is defined by its series of 13 gorges that join together to form Nitmiluk Gorge.
+This is a destination affected by the region’s two seasons, as the gorges become connected by the Katherine River during the wet season but separate in the dry season; it’s possible to swim or canoe in the calm pools that form.
 While the freshwater crocodiles that call Nitmiluk Gorge home are harmless, the saltwater crocodiles that come with the wet season are decidedly not.
 Other options for seeing the park’s beauty include the Windolf Walk or even a helicopter flight.

 24. Boodjamulla National Park

 Possibly the least known park on this list, Boodjamulla National Park in far northwest Queensland is an incredible place to visit.
 Known as Lawn Hill National Park in the past, this far-flung national park was once part of the enormous Lawn Hill cattle station.
 The park features stunning sandstone gorges, waterholes, and waterfalls, making it seem similar to other entries on this list.
-But what sets Boodjamulla National Park apart is the fossil remains that have been uncovered there, making the park’s Riversleigh Fossil Fields Section a World Heritage Site as a result.
-Not that places like the flooded Lawn Hill Gorge or the Constance Range track aren’t also great reasons to experience this underappreciated nature reserve.
+However, what sets Boodjamulla National Park apart is the fossil remains that have been uncovered there, making the park’s Riversleigh Fossil Fields Section a World Heritage Site as a result.
+Places like the flooded Lawn Hill Gorge or the Constance Range track are also great reasons to experience this underappreciated nature reserve.

 25. Dorrigo National Park

 It’s important to realize that the World Heritage Gondwana Rainforest spans more than one national park or state.
-While the Queensland side of the forest has Springbrook National Park, over in New South Wales you’ll find Dorrigo National Park.
-In Dorrigo, there’s a strong focus on the rainforest, but also the birds that call it home.
-To experience both, you’ll want to take the elevated Skywalk walkway which makes its way through the forest canopy.
-But there are also quite a few walking trails along the forest floor, taking you to good bird watching spots or sights like Red Cedar Falls or Crystal Shower Falls.
+While the Queensland side of the forest has Springbrook National Park, in New South Wales, you’ll find Dorrigo National Park.
+In Dorrigo, there’s a strong focus on the rain forest but also on the birds that call it home.
+To experience both, you’ll want to take the elevated Skywalk, a walkway that makes its way through the forest canopy.
+There are also quite a few walking trails along the forest floor, taking you to good bird watching spots or sights like Red Cedar Falls or Crystal Shower Falls.

-That should just about give you all you need to decide which national parks to see while in Australia.
-But really, whichever you pick from our list of the best national parks in Australia, you’re not likely to be disappointed.
+This article should give you just about all you need to decide which national parks to see while in Australia.
+Really, though, whichever you pick from the list isn’t likely to disappoint.